 - There shall be no impact on the radio and transport layers and on the PS core network.

 - UEs that do not support the functionality described in this specification shall not be impacted.

+- In the context of this specification, an MME that supports 5G-SRVCC from NG-RAN to UTRAN is a MME_SRVCC.

 - All media flow(s) within a multimedia session or a subset of media flow(s) within a multimedia session could be subject to session transfer procedures.